-Athletes who do not arrive at the call room by the designated time will be deemed as withdrawn and fined fifty (50) Euros.
-The athlete will be withdrawn from the competition until the fine is paid.
-Withdrawals as a result of Rule 10.13.4 will not incur this penalty.
+At all IPC Games, World Para Swimming Championships and World Para Swimming Sanctioned Competitions, Athletes who do not arrive at the call room by the designated time will be deemed as withdrawn from the Event and fined fifty (50) Euros, payable to World Para Swimming.
+The Athlete will be withdrawn from the Competition until the fine is paid.
+Withdrawals as a result of Rule 10.14.4 will not incur this penalty.

+At all World Para Swimming Approved Competitions, any withdrawal or non-reporting violation is determined by the organising committee or relevant governing body.

 Seeding of Heats and Finals

-The starting stations for all events in all Competitions shall be by seeding as follows:
+The starting stations for all Events in all Competitions shall be by seeding as follows: